 In this tutorial, we will cover:

-Max Firtman, a mobile + web developer, trainer, speaker, and writer, teaches mobile HTML5 and performance trainings for top companies around the world and founded ITMaster, an IT-training company.
-Max is a well-known professional in the mobile-web community, blogging about mobile-web platforms on Mobilexweb.com and keeping compatibility tables updated at Mobilehtml5.org.
+Max Firtman, a mobile and web developer, trainer, speaker, and writer, teaches mobile HTML5 and performance trainings for top companies around the world.
+The founder of ITMaster, an IT-training company, Max is a well-known professional in the mobile-web community, blogging about mobile-web platforms on Mobilexweb.com and keeping compatibility tables updated at Mobilehtml5.org.
 He has written many books, including Programming the Mobile Web (available in a second edition) and the recent High Performance Mobile Web, published by O’Reilly Media.
 He is a frequent speaker at conferences, including QCon, Mobilism, OSCON, Velocity, Fluent, Google Developer Day, JSConf, GOTO, AdobeCamp, and many other events around the world.
 Max has been widely recognized for his work in the mobile-web community by Adobe Community Professional, Microsoft IE User Agent, Nokia Developer Champion, BlackBerry Elite, and more.

 Comments on this page are now closed.